l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-22-days-18-23-through-the-smoky-mountains.md

 From afar, the necklace looks like a pinkish yellow rock tied to a string.

-"No way," Silas says.
+"No way," Silas says, laughing.

 <figure>
     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day18-23/toe.JPG"/>
 </figure>

 We meet Toe again when we stop for lunch at a rickety old fire tower that sways in the wind.

 "You can see the nail on the end," Toe tells another hiker.
 Looking closer, his necklace indeed features what looks like a toenail.

+*Woah.*

 >"I had a hammer toe, which is when one toe goes over the other.
 My wife said, 'You should really take care of that before you hike.'
 So, I went to the doctor.
 He said he could put a screw here, a screw there - recovery'd take a few months - and the whole thing'd cost $40,000.
 Or, he could cut off my toe.
 >